Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: The Andreev bound state quantisation condition outside the Andreev Approximation Regime

 \end{widetext}

-From now, we will focus on the qualitative behaviour of the solutions of the above equation.
-In order to do so, it is better to convert the above equation into a more tractable form:
+We will now focus on the qualitative behaviour of the solutions of the above equation.
+In order to do so, we simplify the above equation into a more tractable form: